Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/mapping/environment.rst

 .. important::

-   For correct results, the mapping of an environment map texture must be set to 'Refl' (reflection co-ordinates) in the Map Input panel of the Material context.
+   For correct results, the mapping of an environment map texture must be set to 'Refl' (reflection co-ordinates) in the Map Input panel of the Material tab.

 .. figure:: /images/texture-envMap-panel.jpg